Tickets

 The Reichstag was officially reopened in 1999, becoming the meeting place of the German Bundestag (parliament).
 It has since become a popular tourist attraction offering panoramic views of Berlin and its rich history serving as a reminder of Germany's tumultuous past and its commitment to democracy.
 Today, the Reichstag serves as a symbol of political stability, openness, and democracy in Germany and the world.

-Construction of Reichstag
+Construction of the Reichstag building

 Reichstag or Bundestag on Platz der Republik in Berlin in Germany

-Reichstag Today
+Reichstag today

 Today, the Reichstag stands as a powerful testament to Germany's rich history and its commitment to democracy.
 Its intricate architecture, with the glass dome symbolizing transparency and openness, has made it a symbol of modern Berlin.
 As the seat of the German Bundestag, the Reichstag continues to play a significant role in the country's governance, hosting important political debates and decisions.
 Visiting the Reichstag is not only a chance to marvel at its grandeur and architectural significance but also an opportunity to delve into the history and culture of Berlin and Germany.